Constitution-Making in Pakistan during the 1950s: Causes of Delay

 After its independence from Britain in 1947, Pakistan adopted the 1935 Indian Constitution with slight modifications as an interim constitution.
-Known as Pakistan (Provisional Constitutional) Order 1947, it established the federation of Pakistan comprising East Bengal, West Punjab, Sindh, NWFP, Baluchistan, any other area that might accede to Pakistan.
+Known as Pakistan (Provisional Constitutional) Order 1947, it established the federation of Pakistan comprising East Bengal, West Punjab, Sindh, NWFP, Baluchistan, and any other area that might accede to Pakistan.
 This Interim Constitution provided for a strong central government, a governor-general with non-renewable powers, and very limited representation.

 At the same time, the National Assembly which also worked as the Constituent Assembly started working on framing a new constitution.
 Its subcommittee, the Basic Principles Committee (BPC) submitted the Objectives Resolution which contained guidelines for framing the constitution.
 The Objectives Resolution, reflecting the views of the strong religious groups in the country, was approved by the Constituent Assembly on 12 March 1948.
-However, afterward, it was an uphill task to frame the Constitution which got derailed off and on for one reason or another for the next seven years.
+However, afterwards, it was an uphill task to frame the Constitution which got derailed off and on for one reason or another for the next seven years.

-The Committee, headed by Liaquat Ali Khan, submitted its first report on 28 September 1950 which was not approved mainly because it gave equal representation to both wings although the East wing had more population than West and Urdu as the state language.
+The Committee, headed by Liaquat Ali Khan, submitted its first report on 28 September 1950 which was not approved mainly because it gave equal representation to both wings although the East wing had more population than the West and Urdu was the state language.
 After his assassination on 16th October 1951, the Second draft was presented on 22 Dec 1952 by Khawaja Nazim ud Din.
-It proposed bicameral legislation, lower and upper houses to have equal representation (upper house 60 each and lower 200 each).
+It proposed bicameral legislation, for lower and upper houses to have equal representation (upper house 60 each and lower 200 each).
 This also came under criticism, because of equal seats of two wings, and Urdu as the state language.

 The third draft was presented on 5 OCT 1953 by Muhammad Ali Bogra.
-Known as the Bogra formula, it compromised on disparity and proposed bicameral legislation with a lower house of 300 seats elected on a population basis (East Bengal165, remaining4 units of West Pak 135).
+Known as the Bogra formula, it compromised on disparity and proposed bicameral legislation with a lower house of 300 seats elected on a population basis (East Bengal165, remaining 4 units of West Pak 135).
 It also proposed an Upper house of 52 seats, 10 each to 5 constituent units, and 2 reserved for women.

 However, two political developments changed the whole complexion of the political landscape and resultantly, the framing of the Constitution took a back seat.